jazz-soft/JZZ/jzz/README.md

 Syntax: **and(*arg*);**

-If *arg* is a function, it will execute in the context of the current object, otherwise, it will be printed via the *console.log*.
+If *arg* is function, it will execute in the context of the current object, otherwise, it will be printed via the *console.log*.

 Example: